What To Do In Caye Caulker, Belize | Marine Activities

 3.Dive/Snorkel

-Snorkeling is a popular activity on most Caribbean islands, and I had reservations to snorkel; however, they it was cancelled due to covid restrictions.
+Snorkeling is a popular activity on most Caribbean islands, and I had reservations to snorkel; however, my reservation was cancelled due to covid restrictions.

 4.Feed tarpons